Visit a spectacular beach with a waterfall, on the Oregon Coast.

 Oswald West State Park is 1.5 hours west of Portland, between the upscale coastal towns of Manzanita and Cannon Beach.

 There are three Day Use parking lots at Oswald West State Park, directly off the Oregon Coast's Highway 101.

 The crown jewel of this park is magnificent Short Sand Beach inside Smuggler's Cove.
 It has a secluded location between two headlands, and can be reached by walking 20 minutes along a creek trail.

-Take a 20-minute trail out to Short Sand Beach.
+1. Take an easy 20-minute trail out to Short Sand Beach.

 You have a choice of two easy trails out to Short Sand Beach at Oswald West State Park.
 The North and South Trailheads are both 20 minutes long, and perfect for families.

 The prettiest trail to the beach follows Short Sand Creek.
 Can you see it on the map?